 On this momentous occasion, a musical extravanza “ Annie” was performed by the students.
 It was held on two evenings to accommodate all the parents from class LKG to XII.
 On 27th July, Mr.Omar Abdullah, Chief Minister, Jammu & Kashmir was the chief guest and the guests of honour included Mr.Nasir Aslam Wani, minister of State for Home,Mr. Gulam Hassan Mir, minister for Agriculture, Mr.Asgar Hassan Samoon, Div.
 Com.
 Kashmir and Mr.Mehraj Ahmad Kakroo, D.C.
 Srinagar.
 His Excellency Mr.N.N Vohra, Governer, Jammu & Kashmir was the chief guest on 28th of July.
 He was accompanied by the First Lady, Mrs. Usha Vohra.
 The guests of honour present on this day were Most Rev. Dr. Peter Celestine, Bishop of Jammu Srinagar Diocese, Mrs. Naseema Lanker, Commissioner Secretary, Education & Dr.Sheikh Bashir, Chairman J & K Board of School Education.

-Priests and Sisters of jammu and Srinagar Diocese, Presentstion Sisters from Jammu and Delhi, Principals of various schools, ex-teachers, alumnae, sponsors, well wishers and parents graced the occasion by their presence and formed a wonderful audience.
-The program began with the welcome address by Sr.Jyoti, the principal of the School.
-She warmly welcomed all the invited guests to the jubilee celebrations and felicitated the Presentation family on this memoriable occasion.
-The mood for the evening was set with the welcome rouf, “Naw Bahar” as students of class VII, VIII, IX matched intricate foot – steps in the traditional Kashmiri dance.
+Priests and Sisters of Jammu and Srinagar Diocese, Presentstion Sisters from Jammu and Delhi, Principals of various schools, ex-teachers, alumnae, sponsors, well wishers and parents graced the occasion by their presence and formed a wonderful audience.
+The programme began with the welcome address by Sr.Jyoti, the principal of the School.
+She warmly welcomed all the invitees to the jubilee celebrations and felicitated the Presentation family on this memoriable occasion.
+The mood for the evening was set with the welcome rouf, “Naw Bahar” as students of class VII, VIII, IX matched intricate footsteps in the traditional Kashmiri dance.
 The dancers presented a beautiful picture, resplendent in their lovely “ tilla pherans” adorned with the traditional silver jewellery.
 The little songs had the audience tapping their feet along.

-The program ended in a melodious note with all the students singing the school song.
+The programme ended on a melodious note with all the students singing the school song.
 The audience, especially alumnae, joined in with a lot of enthusiasm.
-God’s benevolence could be seen in the balmy evenings which came as a welcome relief after a spell of hot humid weather, The rain rain came at the end of the programme could only be called “ Showers of Blessing”. our scale great heights, producing excellent results year after year, living up to the lofty ideals for which this institution has always stood for.
+God’s benevolence could be seen in the balmy evenings which came as a welcome relief after a spell of hot, humid weather, the rain rain came at the end of the programme could only be called “ Showers of Blessing”.
+Our scale great heights, producing excellent results year after year, living up to the lofty ideals for which this institution has always stood for.